dgraydesign/inkcite/README.md

 developers to keep their code DRY (don’t repeat yourself) and integrate versioning, testing and minification into their workflow.

+* Powerful media query and fluid-hybrid responsive support
 * Easy, flexible templates, variables and Helpers
 * ERB for dynamic content and easy A/B Testing and Versioning
 * Automatic link tagging and tracking
-* [Litmus]-integrated compatibility testing and analytics
+* Instant compatibility testing with [Email on Acid] or [Litmus]
+* Automatic [Litmus] Engagement analytics integration
 * Email preview distribution lists
 * Automatic image optimization using ImageOptim
 * Failsafe rules to double-check your work